Mark Duffy (footballer): Macclesfield

 On 7 January 2022, Duffy signed for North West Counties League Premier Division side Macclesfield.
 During his time at the club, he helped them achieve back-to-back league titles and promotions as they went from the ninth to the seventh tier, as well as acting as first-team coach.
 After the departure of Neil Danns on 5 May 2023, Duffy was named as the head coach of Macclesfield.
 He was sacked in October 2023 following a run of four defeats in five matches.

 Warrington Rylands

 In February 2024, Duffy returned to playing when he joined Warrington Rylands.
 He made nine appearances, mainly as a substitute, and, after Rylands' manager was sacked in mid-April, took charge of the team alongside Dean Furman took charge of the team for the last three matches of the season, which included a play-off semifinal defeat.
 On 24 May, Duffy was appointed manager of Warrington Rylands.

 Following a poor start to the season, he was sacked in September 2024.

 Southport

 In May 2025, Duffy was appointed assistant manager of former side Southport, assisting the newly appointed Neil Danns.

+In September 2026, Duffy became caretaker manager following the departure of Danns.